Vincent Pinard Loire Valley, France.

 The ‘Grand Crus’ (Single Vineyard Wines)

-2021 Sancerre Le Château - very limited
+Sancerre Le Château

 A new single vineyard cuvée since 2015.
 The lieu-dit of Le Château sits on a south facing slope above Bué and the domaine’s plot was planted in 1968 and 1972.
 Here the soil is Kimmeridgian marl (limestone and clay), which is a bit of a rarity in Bué, where most of the terroir is the more gravelly Oxfordian limestone.
 The fruit is hand-picked, hand-sorted and then whole-bunch pressed to 600 litre demi-muids for fermentation, followed by 9 months maturation on fine lees.
 A stunning wine of notable intensity and complexity which benefits from decanting and the finest stemware.
 Served blind this will challenge and more than compete in a line-up of fine white Burgundies.
 A very substantial wine with great energy and the structure to age effortlessly.

-2021 Sancerre Chêne Marchand - very limited
+2021 Sancerre Chêne Marchand - last bottles

 “The 2021 Sancerre Chêne Marchand is a powerful, long-lived style with masses of concentration inside a mid-weight package.
 There is a ripeness of almost tropical fruit alongside nectarines and a touch of green gooseberry.
 A light creamy flavour joins the fruit.
 It is impressive structured and firm.
 This will go the distance.
 Drink 2023-2033.”
 95 points, Rebecca Gibb MW, Vinous Media, July 2023.